15 Years Ago, the NBA's Best Draft Class Wore the Worst Suits of Their Lives

 Beavers: He looks like a marshmallow.
 You couldn't miss him.

 Jenks: It was our signature style that we put him in that year.
 We designed that signature look, and he wore it very well, and it was pretty well-received.
-I dressed Drew Gooden in that as well.
+I dressed Drew Gooden in that as well [in 2002].
 When we did this, people loved it.
 At the time, trust me, this was hot.
 This was hot!

 Wade: His was very interesting.
 It was like a trench coat suit.
 Melo was probably the worst one out of everyone.
 Over time, everyone's cracking jokes, that I look like a deacon or—there's certain things they say.
 With Melo's suit, it's, "Wait a minute, Melo.
 What were you going for?
 What was the vibe?"
 Wherever [he bought the suit], I don't think they've done much since.